yaramirezte/yaramirezte/README.md

 I am a System Engineer with more than five years of experience in administration and IT support.
 I am always open to learn and create new things, in my life and in the work place.
 I can work really well in a team or by myself, always striving to meet my deadlines.

 ## Technologies and Tools
-ERPs, Microsoft Dynamics CRM and HubSpot CRM
+# ERPs, Microsoft Dynamics CRM and HubSpot CRM.
-Power BI
+# Power BI
-Excel for Data Analysis
+# Excel for Data Analysis
-Python
+# Pyton
-SQL
+# SQL

 ## Proyectos Destacados